sickozell/SickoCV/README.md

 - nothing in queue

 ## **changelog**
 - beta1: sickoLooper: added dark green color to the display bar when the loop is still playing even if its recording is finished.
+fixed a bug on 'stop all' trig input

 # SickoCV v2.6.1
 VCV Rack plugin modules